Preparing for Your Tattoo

 Alcohol, Medications & Bleeding

-Blood thinners / anti-platelet meds (prescription)
+Blood thinners / anti-platelet medications (prescription)

 Over-the-counter pain relievers